expo/expo/docs/pages/development/getting-started.md

 > ⚠️ Because adding this module changes your native runtime, you'll need to generate a new development build before using it.
 If you forget to do so, you'll get an `Invariant Violation: Native module cannot be null.` error when you attempt to load your app.

-Once you've generated new builds with EAS build or the `expo run` commands, you can access the new capabilities in your app's code.
+Once you've generated new builds with EAS build or the `expo run:ios`/`expo run:android` commands, you can access the new capabilities in your app's code.

 Add the following code to your App.tsx, run `expo start --dev-client`, and load your JavaScript.
 Now you can convert speech to text in your app!